 If you’re looking for something cozy, this Hot Pumpkin Spice Drink is exactly what you need!
 It’s delicious in the morning as a coffee substitute, and comforting in the evening when you need to wind down and relax.
 You can think of it as a hot chocolate made with pumpkin, or a pumpkin spice latte without the espresso.
 In either case, don’t skimp on the whipped cream ;)

-Hygge is a new concept that I am obsessed with lately.
+Lately, Hygge is a new concept that I am obsessed.
 The most common translation of this Danish word, pronounced “hoo-ga” is “coziness”, but from what I can gather, it doesn’t quite fully capture the meaning.
 Think of sitting by the fireplace while wearing thick socks, or a dinner gathering with friends drinking hot stew around a rustic table.
 Hygge is encapsulated in those moments.

-- 2 tablespoons (25 grams) brown sugar (use more or less depending on your taste)
+- 2 tablespoons light brown sugar (use more or less depending on your taste)